Microsoft Access VBA Tutorials for self-paced learning, Class Modules, SQL Techniques, and AI Integration Guides.

 End Function

-Copy and paste the above Code into the Standard VBA Module, save the Code and compile it.
+Copy and paste the Code above into the Standard VBA Module, save the code, and compile it.

-Let us try out the Code directly from Debug Window.
+Let us try out the Code directly from the Debug Window.
 Press Ctrl+G to display the Debug Window if it is not already visible on the VBA editing Window.

 Sample Test Runs.